awslabs/ec2-spot-workshops/content/karpenter/040_karpenter/multiple_architectures.md

 * Karpenter uses well-known labels in the NodeSelector pods to Override the type instance selected.
 In this section we used the NodeSelector `kubernetes.io/arch` to select instances of type `amd64` x86_64 and `arm64`.
 We also learned that we can select a specific instance type by using the well-known lable `node.kubernetes.io/instance-type` (i.e **c6g.xlarge**).

 * When NodeSelectors are not specified, Karpenter will revert to the default configuration setup for that label.
-In this case, the property for `kubernetes.sh/capacity-type` was not set, meaning that `spot` instances were selected even if the `default` provisioner supports both `spot` and `on-demand`.
+In this case, the property for `kubernetes.sh/capacity-type` was not set in the case of the `arm64` deployment, meaning that `spot` instances were selected even if the `default` provisioner supports both `spot` and `on-demand`.

 * Karpenter scales `on-demand` instances using a diversified selection as well.
 Similar to Spot, instances are chosen by the ability of those to bin-pack well the pending pods.
 Karpenter uses the OnDemand allocation strategy **[lowest-price](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-fleet-configuration-strategies.html)** to select which instance to pick from the those with available capacity.